 How many more humanly impossible feats of battle prowess do we need before the fanbase stops believing that Raiden is an effeminate pansy?
-Well, they're giving him another starring role to try again.
-Good luck with that.

 How much weight can we have Big Boss bench?
 How about the majority of a hundred-foot-tall, two-hundred-foot-long tank made of guns?

 Plenty of Nintendo Hard games, do this, but Battletoads may be the best example.
 While playing through any given level (except for maybe the first two), players are likely to wonder how the game will possibly get any harder.
 Next level, they get their answer.